oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

 3. Click **APEX Assistant** and enter the following prompt:

     >Prompt 1:
-    >Generate a PL/SQL package to insert, update and delete events.
+    >Generate a PL/SQL package to handle insert, update, and delete operations for events.

     !["Click App Builder"](images/apex-assist.png "")